-On the flip side, parental responsibility is not a guarantee that you automatically will have an ongoing role in the child’s life after a separation or divorce.
-Decisions about where the child will live and how often the other parent will see them are made based on the best interest of the child, not the rights of the parents.
+On the flip side, parental responsibility does not guarantee that you will automatically have an ongoing role in the child’s life after a separation or divorce.
+Decisions about where the child will live and how often the other parent will see them are made based on the child’s best interest, not the parents’ rights.
 However, the court will encourage the resident and non-resident parents to work together to ensure the best outcome for their children.

 The law also treats parental responsibility and child maintenance as being completely separate.